rodrigoelp/little-stories/Unlikely adventures/17-Chapter-17.md

 *"I'm sorry I let you down."* - interrupted Amir once more.
 His thoughts didn't allow him to understand the arguments Sam tried to convey.

 After a while, the pair of friends remained speechless.
 Sam was unsure what was the right thing to say.
 He looked at his friend unable to break the gloom blinding Amir.
-His despaired was replaced with anxiety when Amir stood up and quietly walked in the direction Hannah had disappeared in.
+His despair was replaced with anxiety when Amir stood up and quietly walked in the direction Hannah had disappeared in.

 Sam followed him a worried.